reddit/devvit/devvit-docs/versioned_docs/version-0.10/beta_participation.md

 ## Support

 - [r/Devvit](https://reddit.com/r/devvit): This subreddit is where we share the latest release notes and updates.
 The sub is for longer-form discussions, feature requests, and a place to share your ideas and work.
 - [Beta Discord](https://discord.gg/R7yu2wh9Qz): Join our server to get live (but ephemeral) chat support, participate in office hours, and connect with other devs.
-Message [u/pl00h](https://www.reddit.com/message/compose/?to=pl00h) or [r/devvit modmail](https://reddit.com/message/compose/?to=/r/Devvit) to get dev role permissions.
+Message [u/pl00h](https://www.reddit.com/message/compose/?to=pl00h) to get dev role permissions.

-## Wonky Beta stuff
+## Administrative

-There are some temporary “rough edges” on the platform right now.
-We know these may be annoying - we are working on fixes and want to get feedback on the developer experience as quickly as possible.
-A few limitations:

-- You will only be able to install your app on “test” subreddits on your own for now, i.e.
-  - subreddits you moderate that have < 10 members
-  - If you would like to publish an app and/or add your app to subreddit that does not meet these criteria, please send us a note via [r/devvit modmail](https://reddit.com/message/compose/?to=/r/Devvit) or message [u/pl00h](https://www.reddit.com/message/compose/?to=pl00h).
-- You need to manually update your app on every subreddit on every new version
-  - We do not yet auto-upgrade installed apps
-- We don’t yet have analytics available (number of users/clicks/etc)
-- Apps will run with the permissions of the installer
-  - Be careful if you have everything permissions to moderate multiple subreddits
-  - Make sure that anyone installing your app on their sub understands what it does
+### Get your app listed

+You can publish your app for personal use at any time (with some caveats).
+To list your app on our directory, you'll need to [submit our app review form](https://docs.google.com/forms/d/e/1FAIpQLSdEyE5vrqOBlojue_mkrV25RiiHv_sxe-xqtcdzCMBTWmoROA/viewform).

+We do app review on Tuesdays.
+After review, our team will notify you and list your app for public access.

+### Request a fetch domain

+We have an allowlist for the HTTP Fetch plugin.
+If you have a domain you'd like to use, please [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSe_Bbs37LQe3Nrgyg6UJgOHQzYnvPRWb0tQSwf3vwKSUJaV8A/viewform).

+### Contacting your users

+Currently, to contact the users that have installed your app, you'll need to coordinate with our team.
+This will change in the future, but please reach out to the Developer Platform team to communicate key updates, bugs, etc.